besserwisser/rxjs-observables-crash-course-typescript/README.md

 Note:
 - I did not cover the JS Objects "Map" and "Set".
-- I did cover the mergeMap function for the Promise Example
+- I did also cover the mergeMap function for the Promise Example
+- I did not succeed to get the sourcemap loader working with Webpack (Help is much appreciated!)

 ## Installation
 Webpack needs to be installed:  <br />